edlor-k/edlor-k/README.md

 My name is Vladlen Korablev (@edlor_k):

-🎓 Second-year student at Lobachevsky State University of Nizhny Novgorod (UNN)
+🎓 Third-year student at Lobachevsky State University of Nizhny Novgorod (UNN)
 🐍 Passionate about backend development with Python
 🌐 Exploring various web technologies and frameworks
 🚀 Always looking for opportunities to learn and grow